Prz901/lamborghini-clone/README.md

-This project its a simple Clone the oficial page of Lamborghini https://www.lamborghini.com/en-en to study and make pages better.
+This project its a simple Clone using React and Tailwindcss the oficial page of Lamborghini https://www.lamborghini.com/en-en to study and make pages better.

 # To clone this project

+- Observation: You need Tailwindcss installed in your project React.

 - Git clone Url this Project